Background about me

 The difference between clinical Pilates and normal group reformer Pilates classes are they are specifically trained for pre and post-natal women.
 I am lucky being a specialist in the field I could train myself and also our highly trained Pilates instructors at Incline Health are all women’s health specialists so it was nice having the girls teach me as well.
 I can’t reinforce it enough but If I hadn’t continued my Pilates during my three trimesters my back and pelvis would be in a lot worse shape.

 Fortunately for me because I continued strengthening my pelvis, core (in a safe way) and gluteal muscles when my back and pubic pain started very mildly to appear, I knew how to strengthen the muscles to support my back and no further pain or severity of back pain increased it was all manageable and I barely noticed the pain.
-I also had the benefits of the team at Incline Health of physiotherapists, massage and chiropractors to help me along which I will discuss further along the blog.
+I also had the benefits of the team at Incline Health of physiotherapists, massage and chiropractors to help me along which I will discuss further along with the blog.

 The Benefits of Pilates

 Pilates is a safe way to ensure your core, pelvic floor, pelvis, and glute muscles all stay strong in Pregnancy.
-During Pregnancy there is a hormone that is released in your body called relaxin.
-It normally comes at the end of first trimester and stays all the way until birth.
+During pregnancy, there is a hormone that is released in your body called relaxin.
+It normally comes at the end of the first trimester and stays all the way until birth.
 It is there to help the ligaments around your pelvis relax for birth however in some women these ligaments relax too much and that is where problems like pubic symphasis pain, back pain (SIJ) and pelvic girdle pain start to increase.
 Clinical Pilates can be tailored specifically to your needs to help keep you strong throughout your pregnancy, so you do not go through these symptoms and ailments.
 I have assisted my clients going through pubic symphasis pain and pelvic girdle pain and it has been very rewarding to see them improve through Clinical Pilates.

 - Strengthens your ‘core’ and pelvic floor.

 During the first trimester, you will either be struck with nausea and vomiting or feeling fine and ready to keep exercising.
 If you are sick, then it is important to listen to yourself and your body and rest.
-If you’re feeling fine, then starting Pilates or continuing the exercise you did previously will give you a window of opportunity to strengthen your deep core.
-In the second and third trimester as the bump grows, we focus more on the pelvic floor and your ‘core’ becomes your breathing as this will help connect the deeper abdominal muscles and not your outer superficial muscles like your rectus abdominals.
+If you’re feeling fine, then starting Pilates or continuing the exercise you did previously give you a window of opportunity to strengthen your deep core.
+In the second and third trimester, as the bump grows, we focus more on the pelvic floor and your ‘core’ becomes your breathing as this will help connect the deeper abdominal muscles and not your outer superficial muscles like your rectus abdominals.
 It is important to focus on pelvic floor exercises and core exercises to keep you strong as the weight gets heavier and bears down on your pelvic floor.
 Remember your pelvic floor is a group of muscles that hold your bowels, uterus and bladder so as it weakens it can have an effect on these organs.